Buying a car can be an exciting adventure. To get a new car at an affordable price, you often need to negotiate with your dealer.

 In onsite negotiation training, participants learn to do their research to give themselves the upper hand in a negotiation.
 Before you discuss anything with a car dealer, you should make sure you research some key areas.

 Decide on the vehicle that interests you most.
-There are many factors to consider during the research process, including gas mileage, type of car (i.e. coupe or sedan), and price.
+There are many factors to consider during the research process, including gas mileage, type of car (i.e. coupe, sedan, or Lincoln Aviator), and price.

 You can find out information on websites such as Consumer Reports, cars.com, and Edmunds.
 These websites provide specific details and ratings that can help you figure out which car is the best fit for your needs.